Martin Andermatt: Coaching career

-Andermatt however retained his position with the national team until October 2006 when he took the manager job with BSC Young Boys in Berne.
+Andermatt however retained his position with the national team until October 2006 when he took the manager job with BSC Young Boys in Bern.
 There he finished his first season 4th.

 On 17 September 2021, he was hired by Schaffhausen in the Swiss Challenge League.
 The club hired Artim Šakiri as a new manager just two weeks prior, but Šakiri was not able to obtain a work permit quickly, and the club hired Andermatt instead.
-Despite leading Schaffhausen to a second place finish in the 2021-22 Swiss Challenge League (sadly, missing out on promotion in the promotion playoff), his contract was not renewed for the following season.
+Despite leading Schaffhausen to a second-place finish in the 2021-22 Swiss Challenge League (sadly, missing out on promotion in the promotion playoff), his contract was not renewed for the following season.

 On 10 June 2022, Andermatt was hired as an assistant coach by Basel.

 Personal life

 Andermatt's son, Nicolas, is also a professional footballer.